 We’ve considered hiding it because, sometimes, (a lot of times!), we just need a break.
 But when my daughter recently pointed to a patchwork rug at a friend’s house, I realized our endless Elmer readings had made an impression.

 A baby’s brain develops tremendously during the first three years of life—by age one, it will have doubled in size; by age three, it will have reached 80 percent of its adult volume.
-And a number of recent studies show reading’s incredible impact, especially reading at home prior to kindergarten.
+And a number of recent studies show the incredible impact of reading, especially reading at home prior to kindergarten.

 Here’s why reading is so important and some tips on integrating (more of it!) into your busy day.

 The earlier you start reading to your child, the better.

 “It is well-documented that word learning is positively correlated with word frequency and age of acquisition,” writes study author Dominic Massaro, a professor emeritus of psychology at the University of California, Santa Cruz, in a recent study.

 Reading typically exposes children to richer language and far more uncommon words than talking since authors must write and rewrite text in order to explain and generate stories.
 “Most written language has always been very formal, and that’s where you get the challenging language, whereas spoken language has always been very informal, and that’s where you don’t get the quality of the language,” says Massaro.

 Take, for instance, author Anna Dewdney’s children’s book Llama Llama Red Pajama.
 When was the last time you said “fret” or “wail” in everyday conversation?
 Yet Dewdney manages to use those words in addition to “moan,” “holler,” “stomp,” “pout,” “shout,” and “weep” in the first half of her book to describe a baby llama’s escalating drama.